-With 3PL fulfillment, a third-party fulfillment company stores and manages your inventory, receives and fulfills your customer orders and handles return logistics.
+With 3PL e-commerce warehousing, a third-party fulfillment company stores and manages your inventory, receives and fulfills your customer orders and handles return logistics.

-Here are five reasons you should outsource your order fulfillment to a 3PL company, like Crown LSP Group, that offers fulfillment warehousing for e-commerce businesses:
+Here are five reasons you should outsource your order fulfillment to a 3PL company, like Crown LSP Group, that offers warehouse fulfillment for e-commerce businesses:

 Partnering with a third-party fulfillment company like Crown LSP Group ensures your inventory is properly stored and managed.
 You get up-to-date information on your inventory to ensure you have the right amount to meet your present and future customer demands.